gabrielkoerich/gabrielkoerich/content/cv.md

 - **Continuous Learning:** Always exploring new technologies and paradigms.
 At this point in life I know I can learn anything I want.
 - **Philosophy:** Free markets, individual liberty, building things that matter.
 Prove your worth through action and results.
 Always deliver value.

 I bridge finance and technology, building secure, scalable systems that solve real problems.
-From systems, automations to DeFi protocols, I bring 17+ years of engineering experience, an entrepreneurial mindset, and a passion for clean, tested code.
+From systems and automations to DeFi protocols and AI-powered workflows, I bring 17+ years of engineering experience, an entrepreneurial mindset, and a passion for clean, tested code.

-*Last updated: February 2026*